 At the time the article was created Andrew Murphy had no recorded disclosures.View Andrew Murphy's current disclosures

-Marie Skłodowska Curie (1867-1934) was a Polish-born, French scientist known for her work in discovering radioactivity.
+Marie Skłodowska Curie (1867-1934) was a Polish-born, French scientist known for her pioneering work in radioactivity.
+Much of her early work was in collaboration with her husband Pierre Curie (1859-1906).
 Her work shaped medicine, warfare and scientific research for countless generations, earning her Nobel prizes in both physics and chemistry 1,3.

 Maria Salomea Skłodowska was born 7 November 1867 in Warsaw, Poland into a once noble Polish family under heavy Tsarist Russia oppression 1.
 Marie’s upbringing would focus heavily on the gift of education and the power of passing it onto others, a mantra to which Marie abided wholeheartedly 1,3.
 She excelled in both private and public education, considered gifted among her peers.
 Upon graduation, Marie and her sisters embarked on what is now known as a ‘gap year’ traveling to outskirts of the country visiting relatives and indulging in festivities.

 Marie eventually sought further education at the ‘Flying University’, an illegal university based in Warsaw dedicated to the education of female scientists under Russian oppression 2.

 Marie agreed to provide financial support to her sister, Bronisława, while she studied medicine in Paris.
 The agreement was that the favor would be repaid in turn.
 While working as a governess in Warsaw, Maria would work in secret with her cousin Jozef Boguski, studying chemistry and performing 'wet chemistry' experiments, the birth of her passion 2.